Fishing report: Enjoy free fishing over Father's Day weekend

 Hauser Reservoir —The rainbow bite was pretty good this last weekend.
 A few have been picked up by boat anglers trolling cowbells and Wedding Rings around Black Sandy, York Bridge and Devil’s Elbow.
 The recent winds have kept most boaters off Lake Helena, however, walleye anglers are catching a few in the late evening hours from shore at the Causeway with slip bobbers and leeches or floating jigs.
 Trolling bottom bouncers and crawler harnesses and perch crankbaits in the Causeway Arm is producing a few walleye as well. — FWP, Helena.

 Missouri River, below Holter — This river is fishing well.
-Right now we are seeing good dry fly fishing below Craig with caddis, BWO’s, March browns and even a few skwala’s hanging around.
+Right now we are seeing good dry fly fishing below Craig with caddis, BWO, March browns and even a few skwalas hanging around.
 Come prepared with an assortment of dries like X-Caddis, BWO Flash Cripples, P-Hazes and Adams.
 Nymphing up by the dam and really the whole river has been good.
-Mayfly nymphs are starting to be an option, but your standard sow bugs and scuds have been the best.
+Mayfly nymphs are starting to be an option, but your standard sowbugs and scuds have been the best.
 Streamer fishing this week should be great with the clouds all week.
 Smaller streamers like Jewel Thief’s, Baby Gongas, Mason’s Juniors, Laser Legals, Mini Dungeons, Complex Buggers and Woolly Buggers. — Grizzly Hackle Fly Shop, Missoula.

 Montana